ory/docs/docs/ecosystem/contributing.md

 ### Pinning indirect go module dependencies.

-Sometimes a project has an indirect dependency (another dependency requires that dependency) which does not pass, for example, `nancy` vulnerability scanning.
+Sometimes a project has an indirect dependency (another dependency requires that dependency) which doesn't pass, for example, `nancy` vulnerability scanning.
 Because it's not possible to pin this dependency to a specific version, we need to explicitly require it.
 But because it's not directly required by our code, it will be pruned when using `go mod tidy`.
 To prevent that, create a file which